 Using Social Media to Research and Connect with Colleges

 In an era of smartphones and technology always at our fingertips, social media is a deeply ingrained part of the daily lives of most teens (and often their parents).
-This is especially true during a time of social distancing and closed college campuses due to COVID-19.
 As students prepare to apply to college, families have questions about the role social media will or will not play in the college research, application, and selection process.
 Here are a few things to consider:

 Social Media is a College Research Tool